-Matthew 24:4-8 Description of the present church age and the events which take place before the great tribulation.
+Matthew 24:4-8 Description of the present church age and the events that take place before the Great Tribulation.
 This is called the "beginning of sorrows."
-Matthew 24:9-26 Description of the tribulation period.
+Matthew 24:9-26 Description of the Tribulation period.
+Maili 16W 24.9-20 Description of the Inbulation period.
 Matthew 24:27-35 Description of the coming of Jesus at His revelation to establish His kingdom.
-This is immediately after the tribulation.
+This is immediately after the Tribulation.
 Matthew 24:36-51 An exhortation to readiness and watchfulness both for the church and for Israel.